 3.3 Fill your circles and form your General Circle

 Some organizations hold kick-off events with an external facilitator/trainer.
 This could be a multi-day workshop with (1) more training, (2) the final approval (3) a shared process where the first sets of circles are populated and the general circle is formed.
-For some organizations, leadership needs to be selected, for others, the original roles carry over from the previous system.
+For some organizations, leadership needs to be selected.
+For others, the original roles carry over from the previous system.

-3.4 SoFA Resources for this stage
+3.4 SoFA Resources for this stage of implementation

 - A few more advanced articles with useful pointers: